acerix/php-gsl/README.md

 * Game List: /games/games.bson
 * Mode List for a game named "Game": /games/Game/modes.bson
 * Server List for the "Hard" mode of "Game": /games/Game/Hard/servers.bson
-* (todo ... not supported yet!)
-Server List excluding passworded, and only including dedicated servers with anti-cheat protection: /games/Game/Hard/servers/?settings_include[]=Dedicated&settings_include[]=Anti-Cheat&settings_exclude[]=Passworded
-* BSON encoding is recommended for it's small size, but the file extensions can be changed to ".json" to view the same data in the human readable JSON format
+* BSON encoding is recommended for production as it is more compact, but the file extensions can be changed to ".json" for the JSON format which is easier to read